ZapFile.ai

 Alternative 5: WhatsApp Document Sharing — Zero Friction if Already Chatting

 In WhatsApp, tap the paperclip → Document → select the file.
 Works up to 2GB.
-Files arrive on iPhone intact without compression (the Document attachment path skips WhatsApp's media compression).
+Files arrive on iPhone without compression (the Document attachment path skips WhatsApp's media compression).
 No additional app, no links, no setup if you're already in a chat.

 Best for: Casual file transfers where you're already chatting with the person.
 Quickest option in that context.